vyfor/cord.nvim/README.md

 </details>

 > [!NOTE]
-> If you are on Windows Conhost, you may need to use a backslash as the path separator: `build = '.\\build'`
+> If you are on Windows CMD, you may need to use a backslash as the path separator: `build = '.\\build'`

 ## 🔧 Configuration
 > Note: `setup()` has to be called to initialize the plugin.